ALP Qld Pre-Selection Battle

-I had to win a ‘preselection ballot’ to run for the seat of Cairns.
+I had to win a ‘preselection ballot’ to run for the Qld ALP in the seat of Cairns.
 The Qld ALP is legendary for factional wars during these local ballots.
 I was a member of the left faction.
-The seat of Cairns had always been held by the right.
+However, the seat of Cairns had always been held by the right.
 It would be a big deal for me to win preselection, but I worked my backside off and had strong support from Queensland Unions.

 My opponent was Michael Healy, from the right wing of the party.
 He was from the business community and was an obvious choice for the right of the party.
 I found him a very difficult person to hate, because he came across as a fairly likeable bloke.
 Nevertheless, I was determined to defeat him.